This page exists for educators who care about helping students make real music—even if jazz wasn’t your first language.

 Orientation & Listening

-Jazz education—like jazz itself—is shaped by history, power, exclusion, and possibility.
+Jazz education—like jazz itself—carries the weight of history, power, exclusion, and possibility.
+Ignoring that doesn’t make it disappear.

-If this material helps you teach with more clarity, courage, or care, it is doing its job.
+If these resources help you teach with more clarity, courage, or care, then they’re doing their job.